abrman/svelte-pocketbase-auth-starter/README.md

 # Svelte + TS + Vite + Pocketbase Auth starter

 This template should help get you started developing with Svelte and TypeScript in Vite while using Pocketbase for auth, database & VM hosting executable.
 Fly.io is the recommended host, and thus you'll find this project includes a fly.toml and a dockerfile.
-Feel free to use either one of those files, however make sure to update your fly.toml to your APP and REGION.
+Feel free to use either one of those files, however make sure to update your fly.toml to your APP and REGION before you do.

-For developement run in parallel `npm run dev` and `npm run pb` (If you're using a non-Windows machine, you'll need to download the appropriate pocketbase execurable for your system and update your commands accordingly).
+For development run in parallel `npm run dev` and `npm run pb` (If you're using a non-Windows machine, you'll need to download the appropriate pocketbase executable for your system and update your commands accordingly).
+Follow the URL's provided when running both commands to get to your website & to configure your pocketbase admin account.
 To build use `npm run build` at which point vite will build into the pocketbase pb_public directory.
-Pocketbase will serve these files as a jamstack application.
+Pocketbase will serve your app from this directory.

 Lastly follow [this guide](https://github.com/pocketbase/pocketbase/discussions/537) to deploy your application to fly.io.
 Once everything is set up you can deploy a new version simply by running `npm run deploy`.